 Boat Overloading

 Overloading is one of the major causes of reduced boat RPM.
-If you like inviting your friend to your boat for a weekend fishing trip, it’s essential to know the boat capacity.
+Knowing the boat’s capacity is essential if you like inviting your friend to your boat for a weekend fishing trip.
 If you go beyond that, the speed will surely suffer.

-Secondly, when you go for longer trips, it’s possible to load your boat with enough supplies.
-Hence, it can lead to overloading as well.
-Moreover, if you’re out for fishing, you must know the fish’s capacity that your boat can hold without compromising the boat RPM.
+Secondly, you can load your boat with enough supplies when you go on longer trips, which can lead to overloading.
+Moreover, if you’re out fishing, you must know the fish capacity that your boat can hold without compromising the boat’s RPM.

 The overloading problem is always self-generated.
 Unless you’re too bad at cleaning the boat, overloading can still be avoided.